bbglab/intogen-plus/docs/source/drivers_combination.rst

-To combine the results of individual statistical tests, p-value combination methods continue to be a standard approach in the field: e.g., Fisher [REF], Brown [REF] and Stouffer Z-score [REF] methods have been used for this purpose.
+To combine the results of individual statistical tests, p-value combination methods continue to be a standard approach in the field: e.g., Fisher [1]_, Brown [2]_, [3]_ and Stouffer Z-score [4]_ methods have been used for this purpose.
 These methods are useful for combining probabilities in meta-analysis, hence to provide a ranking based on combined significance under statistical grounds.
 However, the application of these methods may bear some caveats:

 1. The ranking resulting from p-value combination may lead to inconsistencies when compared to the individual rankings, i.e., they may yield a consensus ranking that does not preserve recurrent precedence relationships found in the individual rankings.

 2. Some methods, like Fisher’s or Brown’s method, tend to bear anti-conservative performance, thus leading to many likely false discoveries.

 3. Balanced (non-weighted) p-value combination methods may lead to faulty results just because of the influence of one or more DIM performing poorly for a given dataset.

 Weighted methods to combine p-values, like the weighted Stouffer Z-score, provide some extra room for proper balancing, in the sense of